 I did not know anything about Hardanger Embroidery till I read about it in a book and fell in love with it.
 It is a beautiful form of whitework embroidery with a lattice effect created with drawn thread technique with small cutworks made inside blocks of stitches; It is named after a district in Norway, where it is supposed to have originated.

 You can find this work in the blouses, shirts, aprons and home decor in many of the costumes of old.
 I have since seen pictures of intricately worked Hardanger embroidered clothes and they look incredibly beautiful.
 The work now incorporates many embroidery techniques from Asia and Europe.

-It was done white on white at first but later different colours ( pastel mostly) has come be used in this work.
-Now you will find that Hardanger embroidery is also done with vivid coloured thread
+It was done white on white at first but later different colors (pastel mostly) have come to be used in this work.
+Now you will find that Hardanger embroidery is also done with vivid colored thread.

 What kind of fabric is best suited for Hardanger embroidery

 There is a special fabric called Hardanger fabric with a basket weave (22count); This fabric is woven in double thread form and has open spaces with visible threads ( not as much as Aida, though) – making it very easy for you to count threads and cut the fabric afterwards.

 If it is not available at your place, not to worry.
 Hardanger embroidery can be done in an even weave fabric – like Cotton or Linen – in which the thread is visible.
 You need a regular weave fabric which you can cut cleanly.
 The most important thing in this embroidery is to have the sharp small embroidery scissors

 This embroidery features rectangular blocks in satin stitch horizontally or vertically in a regular pattern.
 These blocks are called kloster blocks.
 Fabric (Thread) is then carefully cut between these blocks.